JerBouma/FinanceDatabase/README.md

 )
 ```

 With this integration, I can now access some of the most important financial metrics for these companies.
-Let's start simple with historical data.
+Let's start simple with historical data:

 ```python
 toolkit.get_historical_data()